Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions: Brace equivalence and Hopf algebra isomorphisms

 Now we turn to another natural partition of the set of $ G $-stable regular subgroups of $ \Perm(G) $.
-Recall from subsection \ref{subsection_HGS} that each regular $ G $-stable subgroup $ N $ of $ \Perm(G) $ corresponds to a Hopf-Galois structure on a Galois extension of fields $ L/K $ with Galois group $ G $, comprising a Hopf algebra $ H_{N}= L[N]^{G} $ and a prescribed action of $ H_{N} $ on $ L $.
-It is possible that two distinct Hopf-Galois structures involve isomorphic Hopf algebras (alternatively, we might view this as two distinct actions of a single Hopf algebra on $ L $); this phenomenon has recently been studied in papers such as \cite{KKTU19a}, \cite{KKTU19b}, and \cite{TT19}.
-In particular, \cite[Theorem 2.2]{KKTU19b} shows that if $ N, N^{\prime} $ are regular $ G $-stable subgroups of $ \Perm(G) $ then $ H_{N} \cong H_{N^{\prime}} $ as Hopf algebras if and only if there is an isomorphism $ \theta : N \rightarrow N^{\prime} $ such that $ \,^{g}\theta(\eta) = \theta(^{g}\eta) $ for all $ \eta \in N $ and $ g \in G $.
-In this case we say that $ N $ and $ N^{\prime} $ are {\em $ G $-isomorphic}.
+Recall from Subsection \ref{subsection_HGS} that each regular $ G $-stable subgroup $ N $ of $ \Perm(G) $ corresponds to a Hopf-Galois structure on a Galois extension of fields $ L/K $ with Galois group $ G $, and that it is possible for two distinct Hopf-Galois structures to involve isomorphic Hopf algebras; this phenomenon has recently been studied in papers such as \cite{KKTU19a}, \cite{KKTU19b}, and \cite{TT19}.
+In particular, \cite[Theorem 2.2]{KKTU19b} shows that if $ N, M $ are regular $ G $-stable subgroups of $ \Perm(G) $ then $ H_{N} \cong H_{M} $ as Hopf algebras if and only if there is an isomorphism $ \theta : N \rightarrow M $ such that $ \,^{\sigma}\theta(\eta) = \theta(^{\sigma}\eta) $ for all $ \eta \in N $ and $ \sigma \in G $.
+In this case we say that $ N, M $ are {\em $ G $-isomorphic}.
 Clearly $ G $-isomorphism is an equivalence relation on the set of regular $ G $-stable subgroups of $ \Perm(G) $, and so we obtain a second partition of this set.

+It is also possible to detect Hopf algebra isomorphisms via regular subgroups of $ \Hol(N) $ that are isomorphic to $ G $: see \cite[Theorem 2.11]{KKTU19b}.
+However, we feel that this concept is more transparent in the $ \Perm(G) $ setting, and will continue to employ this point of view.

 It is natural to ask whether there is a connection between brace equivalence and $ G $-isomorphism of regular $ G $-stable subgroups.
-Our first observation is that neither implies the other in general:
+Our first observations are that neither implies the other in general:

 \begin{example}{\bf (Brace equivalence does not imply $ G $-isomorphism) } Let $ L/K $ be a Galois extension with Galois group

 It is known \cite[Lemma 2.5]{TT19} that $ L/K $ admits $ 6 $ Hopf-Galois structures of dihedral type.
 The corresponding regular subgroups of $ \Perm(G) $ are